baypp07/giustiApp/README.md

 # giustiApp
-this project create by ionic  &amp; angular 8 framework
+this project create by ionic5  &amp; angular 8 framework